angelicrf/boatusers-flutter/README.md

 # Commands to Run

-# To initialize the dependencies, flutter sdk and tools
+# To initialize the dependencies, flutter sdk and dart tools

 flutter pub get